 Guidelines for sports participation — We concur with the management recommendations for hypertension in athletes found in the guidelines published jointly by the American Academy of Family Physicians, American College of Sports Medicine, American Medical Society for Sports Medicine, and the American Academy of Pediatrics .
 These recommendations are as follows:

 ●Athletes diagnosed with prehypertension or Stage 1 hypertension without signs of end organ damage have no restrictions on their participation in sport.
 Athletes with prehypertension should have their blood pressure (BP) rechecked annually.
 Athletes diagnosed with Stage 1 hypertension should be treated for hypertension and have their BP monitored according to standard guidelines.
-(See "Overview of hypertension in adults" and "Initial evaluation of the hypertensive adult" and "Prehypertension".)
+(See "Overview of hypertension in adults" and "Initial evaluation of the hypertensive adult".)

 ●Athletes diagnosed with Stage 1 hypertension (BP between 140/90 and 159/99) accompanied by signs of end organ damage may not participate in sport until their BP is well-controlled.
 Important features to keep in mind when evaluating the patient newly diagnosed with hypertension are summarized in the following tables (table 3 and table 4 and table 5).